mloeks/rtg/README.md

 ### Manual testing for EURO 2021

-* Update tournament data, as soon as playoffs are thru
-    * Manually update participating teams
 * Check, if any other updates are required where database is not yet properly normalised, e.g.
     * extras
     * bettable names
+* Check rules and dates
 * Do some explorative testing, mainly covering:
     * sending e-mails properly
     * registration, "forgot password" functionality
     * adding/editing bets, particularly close to betting deadlines
+* Remove old posts, launch login

 ## Feature wishlist